neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Http.rst

 receiving HTTP requests and responses.
 The browser's API basically follows the functions of a typical web browser.
-The requests and responses are used in form of ``Http\Request`` and ``Http\Response`` instances, similar to the requests and responses used by FLOW3's request handling mechanism.
+The requests and responses are used in form of ``Http\Request`` and ``Http\Response`` instances, similar to the requests and responses used by TYPO3 Flow's request handling mechanism.

 Request Engines
 ~~~~~~~~~~~~~~~

 The engine responsible for actually sending the request is pluggable.
 Currently
-there are two engines delivered with FLOW3:
+there are two engines delivered with TYPO3 Flow:

 	* ``InternalRequestEngine`` simulates requests for use in functional tests
 	* ``CurlEngine`` uses the cURL extension to send real requests to other servers